akashdeep931/akashdeep931/README.md

-### Hello GitHub fellas 👋 👋
+### Hey 👋 👋

-- I am a Software Engineer based in Birmingham 🇬🇧🛩️
+- I am a Software Engineer based in the United Kingdom 🇬🇧🛩️

 - Learning new concepts/things every day related to software engineering 💻 🧑🏽‍💻

-- I like gaming, learning, solving katas, and specially, crafting new things ♥️🎉💼